mikaeilorfanian/dj_j_p/django-async-job-pipelines/README.md

 from django_async_job_pipelines.job_runner import run_num_jobs

-asyncio.run(run_num_jobs(max_num_workers=1, timeout=2, num_jobs=1))
+asyncio.run(run_num_jobs(max_num_workers=1, timeout=2, num_jobs=2))
 ```
-This will create only one `async` job runner which process one job and exit.
-If the jobs takes more than two seconds to run, the job runner will time out.
+This will create one `async` job runner which processes two jobs and exits.
+If the jobs take more than two seconds in total to run, the job runner will time out.

 ### Excluding Jobs
-You can pass an optional list of job names (remember job name is the name of the class inheriting from `BaseJob` class) to the `consume_jobs_async` Django command so the consumer skips them.
+You can pass an optional comma-separated set of job names (the job name is the name of the class which inherits from the `BaseJob` class) to the `consume_jobs_async` Django command so the consumer skips them.
-Note that this list of names is not validated meaning
+Note that this list of names is not validated.

 ### Benchmarking
 TODO